Record and Schedule automated User Flows Tests in Testdom.io

 Step 6: Pin and allow incognito usage

-Open Chrome’s Extensions, pin the Testdom.io Flow Recorder icon, and enable Allow in Incognito so the recorder can run in the incognito window used for tests.
+Open Chrome’s Extensions, pin the Testdom.io Flow Recorder icon, and enable Allow in Incognito so the recorder can run in the incognito window the platform uses for tests.
+Recording always happens in a clean session to avoid interference from other extensions, cookies, or logged-in states.

 Screenshot 6 - Extension details with Pin and Allow in Incognito toggled on